IQ404/IQ404/README.md

 - *Stuffs I did related to my Computer Game Engineering MSc at Newcastle University:*

+  - I am currently doing a [team project](https://github.com/blacktack2/MastersGroupProject2023) with some of my classmates.

   - I completed the course *CSC8502: Advanced Graphics for Games* from the Newcastle Game Engineering MSc.

     [Here](https://github.com/IQ404/FinalProject-CSC8502) is the final project I did for this course.